The Complete Guide to Business Liquidation

 Importantly, a liquidator isn’t required to do any work unless there are enough assets to pay their costs, with the exception of lodging documents and reports required under the Corporations Act.

-If there isn’t sufficient assets, the creditors can pay the liquidator’s costs and then take action to recover further assets from which they can be compensated.
-Or, if there are allegations of illegal actions by parties associated with the company, the liquidator can also cover their costs by applying to ASIC for funding to carry out further investigations.
+If there is not sufficient assets, the creditors can pay the liquidator’s costs and then take action to recover further assets from which they can be compensated.
+Alternatively, if there are allegations of illegal actions by parties associated with the company, the liquidator can also cover their costs by applying to ASIC for funding to carry out further investigations.

 The role of creditors during business liquidation